RoryO/JAweSomePlayer/README.md

     player.engine.play();

 You can also register callbacks for all of the events handled by the engine.
+This is normally done with constructing control elements, but it can also be useful to add events after the fact for enabling or disabling certain other HTML elements based upon what is happening.
-Register a new event with the .bind method on the engine.
+Register a new event with the .bind function on the engine, the internal private functions of the bind() function handles the translation of Flash or HTML events and organizes the functions internally.

     player.engine.bind('timeChange', function (t) { console.log('Time changed to ' + t)});

 The available events to bind to have the same name as the HTML media event names listed at
 [The W3C media element page](http://www.w3.org/TR/html5/video.html#mediaevents)

+The presently supported events are play, pause, volumechange, loadeddata
 ENGINE CONTROL METHODS
 ===
 play(): Starts playback